EdJoPaTo/website-stalker-example/com/repebble/watch.md

 $225

-In stock - ships within 48 hours
+Some colors in stock - ships immediately

 I want one!